Immigrant Legal Assistance

 The Tessa Wiseman Immigration Program Internship Fund supports Baltimore-area college and university students volunteering as paralegal interns or bilingual assistants with one of PBRC's immigration-focused programs, including the Maryland Immigrant Legal Assistance Program (MILAP).
 The Fund honors the memory of Tessa Wiseman (1994-2023), a graduate of Johns Hopkins and PBRC volunteer who devoted her life and all-too-brief legal career to ensuring access to justice for immigrants and asylum seekers.
 Beneficiaries of the fund, students who share Tessa's deep commitment to equality and passion for the law, receive a stipend to cover travel and other expenses associated with their volunteering.

-The Unaccompanied Children Pro Bono Project is a joint venture of the Pro Bono Resource Center of Maryland (PBRC), the Department of Human Resources, the Governor’s Office for Children, the Governor’s Commission on Hispanic Affairs, the Department of Juvenile and Family Services for the Administrative Office of the Courts, and various non-profit legal services programs.
-This project is also supported by a grant from the Maryland Judiciary’s Department of Juvenile and Family Services.
+The Maryland Immigrant Legal Assistance Project (MILAP) is a joint venture of the Pro Bono Resource Center of Maryland (PBRC), the Department of Human Resources, the Governor’s Office for Children, the Governor’s Commission on Hispanic Affairs, the Department of Juvenile and Family Services for the Administrative Office of the Courts, and various non-profit legal services programs.